Table of Contents

 To begin a planned giving program, here are steps you can take:

-• Get your board members “on board” your planned giving strategy.
+- Get your board members “on board” and ideate your strategy.
 Understand their point of view to understand the objectives of your program best.

-• Form a planned giving committee of experts.
+- Form a committee of experts.
 Since it is a legal and financial process, you will need lawyers, financial advisors, a board member with your best interests at heart, a business owner who understands tax breaks and estate planning, and other such individuals to guide you.

-• Market your planned giving program: Get the word out there for donors to know you accept planned giving.
+- Market your planned giving program: Get the word out there for donors to know you accept this giving.
 Add it to your website, announce it on social media, share brochures or let everyone know at events you organize.

 Read Also: The 5 Biggest Mistakes That Hamper Donor Relations